musevlt/mpdaf/doc/muselet.rst

   2 columns (name and wavelength) and can be adjusted to one's needs.

 The code will produce:
-  - a :class:`mpdaf.sdetect.SourceList` containing continuum emission lines,
+  - a `mpdaf.sdetect.SourceList` containing continuum emission lines,
-  - a :class:`mpdaf.sdetect.SourceList` containing isolated emission lines,
+  - a `mpdaf.sdetect.SourceList` containing isolated emission lines,
-  - a :class:`mpdaf.sdetect.SourceList` that stores all detected sources before the merging procedure.
+  - a `mpdaf.sdetect.SourceList` that stores all detected sources before the merging procedure.

 Requirements: